 They were expensive, difficult to operate, and had high maintenance costs.

-However, with the advancement in technology, desktop lasers have become affordable and accessible for hobbyists and small businesses.
+However, with technological advancement, desktop laser cutters have become affordable and accessible for hobbyists and small businesses.

 At an affordable price, you get a laser cutter capable of etching, engraving, and cutting.

-In this guide, I list the best and most reliable laser cutter options in 2022.
+This guide lists the best and most reliable laser cutter options in 2023.

 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.